-With the text highlighted, click the link button.
+With the text highlighted, click the Link button.

 Share Your Videos

-Here’s the YouTube merge tag before we included the video ID:
+For example, here’s the YouTube merge tag before we included the video ID:

 Target Your Audience

-Segment by city and state
+Segment by location

-- From the MailChimp dashboard, click Create Campaign.
+From the MailChimp dashboard, click Create Campaign.

 Looking for another great way to segment by location?
-With our Geolocation tool, you can set up a campaign to send to anyone on your list within a 150-mile radius of any point on the globe.
+With our Geolocation tool, you can set up a campaign to send to anyone on your list within a 200-mile radius of any point on the globe.
 Here’s how:

 - Segment your list by specifying a location.

-- Select a radius of 50, 100, or 150 miles around that location.
+- Select a radius of 25, 50, 75, 100, 150, or 200 miles around that location.